firesim/firesim/docs/Getting-Started-Guides/AWS-EC2-F1-Tutorial/Initial-Setup/Setting-up-your-Manager-Instance.rst

     you click ``Launch Instance``) getting stuck trying to "Subscribe" to the AMI even when the account is already subscribed.
-We have been able to bypass this issue by going to the FPGA Developer AMI page on AWS Marketplace, clicking subscribe (even if already subscribed), and then following the prompts about launching an instance until you get to the point where you can select "Launch via EC2" in a dropdown.
-Once you click continue on the page with "Launch via EC2", you will be brought back to the usual launch instance page, but the AMI will be pre-selected and you will be able to successfully launch at the end, after updating the rest of the options as noted above.
+We have been able to bypass this issue by going to the FPGA Developer AMI page on AWS Marketplace, clicking subscribe (even if already subscribed), then clicking "Continue to Configuration", then verify the correct AMI version and region are selected and click "Continue to Launch".
+Finally, change the dropdown that says "Launch from Website" to "Launch through EC2" and click "Launch".
+At this point, you will be brought back to the usual launch instance page, but the AMI will be pre-selected and you will be able to successfully launch at the end, after updating the rest of the options as noted above.